 Thank you to each and every one of you for being a part of this EPI community, for sharing your time, observations and EPI experiences with others.
 Because of each of you, epi4dogs has evolved into a well-respected all-encompassing EPI resource center and support group.
-ONLY because of your support, epi4dogs was able to attend the ACVIM FORUM and meet so many wonderful internal medicine vets that appreciate what we are doing, who send their EPI care-givers to our site for support and are very interested in working with us and using our EPI Registry in possible future clinical studies/trials.
+Because of you, epi4dogs was able to attend the ACVIM FORUM and meet so many wonderful internal medicine vets that appreciate what we are doing, who send their EPI care-givers to our site for support and are very interested in working with us and using our EPI Registry in possible future clinical studies/trials.
 None of this would be possible with out each of you

 So although words don't even come close to expressing what an amazing difference each of you have made in the lives of so many..... please accept these humble words....
 THANK YOU!